Indian automaker Mahindra expects chip crunch, pandemic to hurt first quarter

 On Friday, Mahindra said revenue from the auto sector rose 43% in the March quarter despite supply constraints.

-For the same period last year, it logged a loss of 25.02 billion rupees when it took a charge related to its South Korean unit SsangYong Motor Co Ltd.
+For the same period last year, it logged a loss of 25.02 billion rupees when it took a charge related to its South Korean unit SsangYong Motor Co Ltd (003620.KS).

 Mahindra has been reviewing its business to retain only those that make money or can be profitable, and as part of that it took a one-time hit in 2020.